-- Inpatient mental health care. - Mental health and/or substance use treatment. - Outpatient mental health care and/or substance use treatment. - Intensive outpatient treatment for mental health and/or substance use treatment. - Partial hospitalization for substance use treatment.
+- Inpatient mental health care. - Outpatient mental health care and/or substance use treatment. - Partial hospitalization for substance use treatment. - Mental health rehabilitative treatment services.

 We cover medically necessary services for all members who get care in a contracted hospital or South Carolina Department of Alcohol and Other Drug Abuse Services (DAODAS) facility.
 Your doctor can send you to a certified psychiatric or substance use hospital that takes members your age, or you can choose one yourself.
 Your choice may require an approval if the specialist you choose is not part of our plan.